NuGet/docs.microsoft.com-nuget/docs/concepts/package-installation-process.md

 # What happens when a NuGet package is installed?

 Simply said, the different NuGet tools typically create a reference to a package in the project file or `packages.config`, then perform a package restore, which effectively installs the package.
-The exception is `nuget install`, which only expands the package into a `packages` folder and does not modify any other files, unless you specify options such as `-OutputDirectory` or `packages.config` as value for the `-ConfigFile` option.
+The exception is `nuget install`, which only expands the package into a `packages` folder and does not modify any other files, unless you specify options to make that happen.

 The general process is as follows: